TrevorHD/Pathfinder/README.md

 <kbd>![](https://github.com/TrevorHD/Pathfinder/blob/master/Figures/PathPlots.jpeg)</kbd>

 A summary of algorithm performance resulting from 5000 simulations.
-The fourth algorithm only narrowly outperforms the first one in terms of mean path resistance, but this is enough to give it a significant competitive advantage overall; the fourth algorithm won in more than 75% of all simulations!
+The fourth algorithm narrowly outperforms the first one in terms of mean path resistance, but this is enough to give it a significant competitive advantage overall; the fourth algorithm won in more than 75% of all simulations!

 <kbd>![](https://github.com/TrevorHD/Pathfinder/blob/master/Figures/AlgorithmPerformance.jpeg)</kbd>